top of page

 Every.
 Single.
 Question.
 Followed by, "Is the thumb severed?"

-"I don't think so, but as the director of Camp Queasy-When-It-Bleeds, I’m really not best person to confirm.”
+"I don't think so, but as the director of Camp Queasy-When-It-Bleeds, I’m not the best person to confirm.”

 “Is he sweating or faint?”